maubanel/UE5-Blueprints/user-input-iii/README.md

 ##### `Step 2.`\|`FHIU`|:small_blue_diamond: :small_blue_diamond:

 Now the only difference for counter clockwise movement is that the rotation is negative.
 So *highjack* the output of the **Multiplication** output and add a **Multiplication** node beneath.
+Set the number you multiply this by to `-1` that will reverse the direction.

 ![add float multiplication node](images/HighJackMultRm16.png)